fqyuu/HealthNet/README.md

 ## Usage

-### 1. Data Preparation
+### 1. Data Preprocessing
 After you have completed all the steps and gained access to MIMIC data, place the files 'ADMISSIONS.csv', 'DIAGNOSES_ICD.csv', 'PATIENTS.csv', 'PRESCRIPTIONS.csv' and 'PROCEDURES_ICD.csv' under the folder 'data'.
+All the functions of data preprocessing are encapsulated and executed in step 2.

 ### 2. Build Graph and Learn Node Embedding